enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/admin/parameters.rst

 recommended - the resource would only be available to the local node, while resources defined in the database are available to any node.

 A second file exists, named JQM_ROOT/conf/jqm.properties.
-It is not currently used, except if you are using the (not production grade) database HSQLDB, in which case the line it contains must be uncommented.
+It is used specifically for database-specific bootstrap parameters, and is only useful in very specific use cases.
 It can be - and should be - safely deleted otherwise.
+The parameters are:

+* com.enioka.jqm.jdbc.tablePrefix: a prefix to add to all table names (if value is "MARSU_", tables will be named MARSU_HISTORY, MARSU_NODE...).
+Default is empty.
+* com.enioka.jqm.jdbc.datasource: JNDI name of the datasource from resource.xml to use as the main JQM database connection.
+Default is jdbc/jqm.
+* com.enioka.jqm.jdbc.allowSchemaUpdate: should not be used in normal operations.

 **Changes to bootstrap files require an engine restart**.